 [4] GEOMETRIC GOVERNENCE + REPRESENTATIONAL METHODOLOGY /// The PVC light cone chapel was designed and fabricated through parametric models in CATIA.
 Using a regimented system to allow for diversity of form with a simplicity of fabrication, the system starts with a four sided flat sheet.
 Maintaining planarity with the inner and outer surface, the depth of each cone is determined by the structural taper of the wall and the overlap of descriptive geometries determining the overarching form.
 The variability of the cone angle and size gradients vertically from more to less wall [allowing a visual evaporation of the wall] and from more to less away from the structural overlaps of the primal geometric forms.
 To allow simultaneous flexibility built into the system of formal investigation, [a flexibility of allowing a formal variation without losing the standardization of the units and the template production], parametric digital control allowed for the simultaneous maintenance of the two.
-Similarly, on the conduit tower, the regulation of the three-sided faceted system occurs at the joint.
-This detail moment requires an engagement of the overall system to prevent an over complexity of any one connection.
+Similarly, on the conduit tower, the regulation of the three-sided faceted system to prevent an over complexity of any one connection.
 Defined by economy of fabrication and to minimize complexity, all joints were limited to crimped and bolted connections.
 Thus the gradient length density of the individual members illustrates the structural forces.